huggingface/blog/time-series-transformers.md

 )
 ```

-The transformations below are annotated with comments, to explain what they do, but at a hight level we will iterate over or dataset and add or remove fields or features to them via the following Chain of transformations:
+The transformations below are annotated with comments, to explain what they do.
+At a high level, we will iterate over the individual time series of our dataset and add/remove fields or features:

 ```python